Last updated on August 5th, 2019 at 11:53 am

 We are losing assets like old skin, and learning a new way to live in the aftermath.

-That we are endlessly more creative than we thought we were, back when it used to be easy to pay for whatever we needed.
-Now it’s not so easy, and we have to rustle up what we need.
+That you are endlessly more creative than you thought you were, back when it used to be easy to pay for whatever you needed.
+Now it’s not so easy, and you have to rustle up what you need.
 And doing that has its many rewards.

-All our money dreams are dust, but out of the dust rise new and better dreams.
+Your money dreams may turn to dust, but out of the dust a new and better lifestyle dream can be born.

 I don’t believe we should allow the weakest among us to be trampled while those with means survive to see another day.
 Part of rising to the occasion means having open and frank conversations about how we survive together, not shutting out the have-nots in an economic rationalization of survival of the fittest.